Designing AI-powered products that turn complexity into clarity.

 Coming soonFour moments where AI changed how I worked — each one from a shipped project, each one with a decision only a designer could make.

-After user sessions in Köln, I used Claude to cluster sticky notes and surface behavioural patterns across all 4 interviews.
-What would have taken a full day of affinity mapping took an hour.
-I then manually validated every cluster — and cut 3 that didn't hold up — before they shaped the UX brief.
+4 user interviews in Köln.
+I used Claude to cluster patterns and surface themes in an hour — then manually cut 3 clusters that didn't hold up before they shaped the brief.

-When a part is discontinued, the platform uses RAG to surface compatible alternatives ranked by fit confidence.
-I designed not just the happy path — but the honest failure state: if the model can't generate a reliable match, it says so clearly rather than surfacing a low-confidence result.
-I set <0.5% hallucination rate as a design requirement, not just an engineering metric.
+When a part is discontinued, RAG surfaces compatible alternatives by fit confidence.
+I designed the honest failure state too — if the model isn't confident, it says so. <0.5% hallucination rate set as a design requirement, not just an eng metric.

 AI doesn't design.
 It removes the work that slows designers down — so we can spend more time on the decisions only humans can make.